-Impact of the COVID-19 Pandemic on our Executive Compensation Program
+Impact of the COVID-19 Pandemic on Our Executive Compensation Program

-We are proud of our ability to shift our operations to a remote environment with a high level of continuity and of the strong results we delivered despite the significant challenges presented by the COVID-19 pandemic.
-As a result, the Compensation and Human Capital Committee did not make any changes to our executive compensation program in direct response to the pandemic.
+We are proud of our ability to shift our operations to a fully remote environment with a high level of continuity and the strong results we have continued to deliver despite the significant challenges presented by the COVID-19 pandemic.
+As a result, the Compensation and Human Capital Committee did not make any changes to our executive compensation program in response to the pandemic.
 For information about our response to the pandemic, see "Proxy Summary - Our Response to the COVID-19 Pandemic."